Ginden/blinkstick-node-v2/README.md

 - Restored original return types of several methods
 - No `string` when dealing with low-level data - use `Buffer` instead, we assume that you know what you are doing

+### BlinkStick Flex on Linux

+Devices with more than 21 LEDs (like BlinkStick Flex) are not supported by `node-hid` on Linux due to kernel limitations (required HID report size is larger than 64+1 bytes).

+To avoid this, we use `usb` library.
+It must be installed as your dependency (`npm i usb`), as it's not pulled-in by default.

 <!-- TOC --><a name="known-issues"></a>

 ### Known issues